-The Ebbs And Flows Of Life
+The Ebbs And Flows Of a Shitty Life

 Luckily, that’s just our mind playing tricks on us.
 Because, one day, as it always done, the rock disappears.
 The hurt disappears.
 We can breathe again.
-The pain that was inside of us for so long, so so long, dissipates.
+The pain inside of us for so long, so so long, dissipates.
 It doesn’t hurt as much as it hurt before.
-We wonder, is this just a temporary respite, or am I actually healed?
+We wonder, is this just a temporary respite, or am I healed?
 But we don’t know.
 We will never know.

 Because guess what?
 Another one, a much worse one, might be just around the corner.
 And if you want to be prepared for it, you need to kill it in the present.

-My Story In Brief
+My Shitty Life Story In Brief

 As everyone else on this planet, I went through one of 3-strike-you-are-down counts just recently.
-About 3 years ago (seems like much longer now), in October of 2014, I felt myself being punched hard in the gut and the face by the universe.
+About 3 years ago (seems like much longer now), in October 2014, I felt myself being punched hard in the gut and the face by the universe.
 I was down for the count and worse.

 I had just come back from a road trip from Toronto to Panama City, with the love of my life (at the time).
-We had had some ups and downs while we travelled, but I thought it was normal.
+We had had some difficulties while we travelled, but I thought it was normal.
 It was fine.
 Just fine.
 Like an ostrich who had stuck her head in the sand, I pretended like everything was just fine and dandy.
 We don’t have any troubles.
 We love each other.
 Forever.
 We are going to be together forever.

 We come back home, and I try, terribly, badly, horribly, unsuccessfully to salvage the relationship.
-I promise things that are un-promisable.
+I promise things that are not promisable.
 I do things that I know I am going to regret.
 It’s all stupidness.
 Foolishness.
 Eagerness to keep things the same, even though we were both unhappy with status quo.
 I wish I had let go sooner, now that I think about it.
 But hindsight is always 20/20.

-Absolutely sickening, and devastating.
+Absolutely sickening and devastating.

-Boo-Hoo, But How Did You Get Out Of There?
+Boo-Hoo Shitty Life, But How Did You Get Out Of There?

 Or you have switched off completely, and gone over to watch ‘Orange Is The New Black’ on Netflix, and I am here chatting with myself.

-Anyways, so yes, all of that doesn’t matter.
+Anyway, so yes, all of that doesn’t matter.
 It doesn’t matter exactly what happened that made me go into the deep end, with no parachute, and no bathing suit (mixed metaphors, but I think you get it).

 I was actually truly done with this shit ME!

-The main turning point in anyone’s life, and you can read all autobiographies to see this turning point, comes when they have had more than freaking enough of this useless, lazy, selfish, and incompetent self.
+The major turning point in anyone’s life, and you can read all autobiographies to see this turning point, comes when they have had more than freaking enough of this useless, lazy, selfish, and incompetent self.

 “Shikha, what the hell are you doing here?
 You are freaking better than this!!
 You are so much better than this.
 Why are you living such a life?
 What is wrong with you?
 You are smarter than this.
 Stop it now!
 Just stop it.”